What is Stamp Duty?

 First time buyers and Stamp Duty

-As of November 2017, first time buyers in England get a Stamp Duty exemption.
-This means that if you are a first time buyer and your property costs up to £300,000, you will not pay any Stamp Duty at all.
-If you are a first time buyer and your property is up to £500,000, you’ll pay 5% on the amount over £300,000 but under £500,000.
+First time buyers get a Stamp Duty exemption.
+This means that if you are a First Time Buyer and your property costs up to £425,000, you will not pay any Stamp Duty at all.
+If you are a First Time Buyer and your property is up to £625,000, you’ll pay 5% on the amount over £425,000 but under £625,000.

-First time buyers buying a property over £500,000 will not be eligible for exemption.
+First Time Buyers buying a property over £625,000 will not be eligible for exemption.

 • Does not own another property and never has owned one before (including abroad, inheritance etc)